theill/slingshot/README.md

-# slingshot

-Slingshot is a simple Windows application for publishing a file to a pre-defined FTP site.
+A shell-extension for all versions of Windows allowing you to copy a file to a public FTP server by right-clicking any file or folder in Explorer and select "Sling to Public Site".

+Once uploaded you will get an unique URL you may share with your friends.

+That's it.

 ## Releases